tibs/pyconuk2019-notes/README.rst

 I wish I'd gotten to the "Python on Hardware" community showcase.

-I was very tempted by Hannah Hazi's "Don't Cross the Streams: An Introduction to Virtual Environments" - it's the sort of talk that's always useufl, even if it might be covering topics that you think you already know all about.
+I was very tempted by Hannah Hazi's "Don't Cross the Streams: An Introduction to Virtual Environments" - it's another of the sort of talk that's always useful, even if it might be covering topics that you think you already know all about.
 And Hannah is a good speaker/explainer.
 I seem to have meant to go to the "Benefits of Competition Based Libraries for Beginners in Python", and not quite got to that either.

 I definitely wanted to go to Thomas Kluyver's "What does PEP 517 mean for packaging?", as it's an important part of the progress that Python is trying to